Sales funnels, click funnels, ad funnels, inbound marketing funnels…

 You can increase your awareness through digital marketing activities like SEO, content marketing, digital advertising, and so on.

-In the example we provided, Andrew uses Facebook ads to increase awareness.
+In the example we provided, Andrew uses Facebook ads to build brand awareness.

 Secondly, people must engage with your business.
 Engagement is necessary in order to establish a true connection with the people who are now aware of your business.

 Engagement builds trust, credibility, and positive emotional triggers that influence people to buy from your business.

 You can increase your engagement through adding value to your audience.

 This is most commonly done through content creation like videos, blogs, or anything that helps your audience.
 This value exchange moves them closer down your funnel.